ssaarela/javersion/README.md

 `ToStringMapping` also allows matching sub classes of the given class with `boolean matchSubClasses`-parameter, but beware that it does not support polymorphism!
 If your property is of type `MySuperStringComponent` then that's what you're going to get out event if you assign `MySubStringComponent` to it.

+### Delegate Mapping

+`@VersionValue` (or `@JsonValue`) can be used to mark a no-args instance method with non-void return type as a delegate for versioning.
+It requires a matching `@VersionCreate` constructor or static method for reading versions back to given object.

+### Configurable Annotations Search Path

+Javersion's TypeMappings checks if Jackson is in found in classpath and in that cases uses Jackson's annotations as secondary mapping annotations.
+Javersion's own annotations can always be used to override Jackson's annotations.
+As a fallback Javersion uses basic reflection, e.g. javac -parameters for parameters and Class.getSimpleName() for alias.
+However, this search path can be configured using `TypeMappings.withMappingResolvers` and one may implement a custom `MappingResolver`.

 # Modules